LOADING ...

 well, how long you think it take before niggas be like,

-We fighting a war, I'm fighting a war I can't win and I wanna lay it all
+We fighting a war, I'm fighting a war I win and I wanna lay it all down

-In this country a black man have like 5 years we can exhibit maximum strength
+In this a black man only have like 5 years we can exhibit maximum strength

 And that's now while you a teenager

-While you still strong or while you still wanna weights,
+While you still strong or you still wanna lift weights,

-once you turn 30 it's like they take the heart and soul out of a man
+'Cause once you turn 30 it's like they take the and soul out of a man

 That's crazy, because me being one of your of the legacy you left behind

-I can truly tell you that there's but turmoil goin' on
+I can truly you that there's nothing but turmoil goin' on

-I think niggas is tired-a grabbin' shit out the stores
+I think that niggas is tired-a shit out the stores

-And next time it's a riot there's be bloodshed for real
+And next time it's a riot gonna be bloodshed for real

-I think American think we was playing and it's gonna be some more playing
+I think American think we was just and it's gonna be some more playing

 But it gonna be no playing.

-That's man.
-In my opinion only hope that we kinda have left
+That's crazy man.
+In my opinion only hope that we kinda left

 Is music and